Rural Careers in Medicine

 - Access unique support networks and professional development.

-What is the pathway to becoming a rural doctor, once students have finished the Bachelor of Medicine and Bachelor of Surgery?
+What is the pathway to becoming a rural doctor, once students have finished the medicine program?

 There are many pathways to becoming a rural doctor—choosing to either live in a rural area as a GP or specialist, or provide visiting services.
 To practice rural medicine, you can pursue general practice and specialise in rural care or you can train in surgery and become a provincial surgeon.
 The skills you learn will be slightly different to your city-based colleagues, and they will vary depending on what your rural community needs.
 Over the next few years, pathways for rural medicine will be a government priority—with the development of National Rural Generalist Pathways promising to provide training, recognition and remuneration for doctors working outside major cities.
 New opportunities in specialty training will become available through the national Rural Education Hub program.
 In the meantime, Adelaide Rural Clinical School has many resident and visiting specialists and GPs who can help you with questions relating to potential training pathways.
 Contact us by email or phone for advice.